humaans/react-space-router/docs/content/_index.md

 - `hash` the hash fragment to append to the url of the url
 - `merge` merge partial `to` object into the current route
 - `replace` set to true to replace the current entry in the navigation stack instead of pushing
+- `current` set to true to render link as current page, or false to disable auto current page detection based on the current URL
 - `onClick` a click handler to be called before the navigation takes place

 ### `useMakeHref`